DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 ### dragonEggHatching

-Dragon eggs have a 3 in 11 chance of hatching when right clicked, if they are 'heated up' by being placed on top of a magma block, which replaces the dragon egg with a dragon head.
+Dragon eggs have a 3 in 11 chance of hatching when right-clicked, if they are 'heated up' by being placed on top of a magma block, which replaces the dragon egg with a dragon head.
 This works well together with the renewable dragon eggs from Carpet TIS Addition.